 in our species height growth does not stop with age – just tapers

-initial leaf weight is a good predictor of NPP

-Discussion

 The vast majority of perennial plants are iteroparous, having multiple reproductive episodes during their lifetime.

 For almost all species height continues to increases throughout life, even though for most species leaf area asymptotes within a few years of reproductive maturity and often declines for several years before an individual’s death.